The Blood Moon Mania

 - Passover, April 24, 1967 — Blood Moon

 - Feast of Tabernacles, October 18, 1967 — Blood Moon

 - Passover, April 13, 1968 — Blood Moon

 - Feast of Tabernacles, October 6, 1968 — Blood Moon

 Biltz and Hagee both make much of the fact that the last three tetrads that fell on Jewish feast days occurred at times when significant events were happening among the Jewish people:

 - 1493-1494 — This tetrad followed the expulsion of the Jews from Spain in 1492.

 - 1949-1950 — This tetrad followed the re-establishment of the state of Israel in 1948.

 - 1967-1968 — The beginning of this tetrad occurred right before the beginning of the Six Day war in 1967.

 Notice that two of these tetrads followed the significant events.
 Only one (1967-1968) served as a partial precursor of the event.
-And notice that there was no significant event in Jewish history that was related to the first four tetrads that fell on Jewish feast days.
+And notice that there was no significant event in Jewish history that was related to the first five tetrads that fell on Jewish feast days.